iulian-rusu/mregex/README.md

 valid regex pattern to a C++ type at compile-time.
 Invalid regular expression syntax will result in a compilation error.

-The input can be any object that satisfies the `meta::string_like` concept, or a pair of iterators that satisfy `std::forward_iterator`.
+The input can be any object that satisfies the `meta::string_range` concept, or a pair of iterators that satisfy `std::forward_iterator`.
 ```cpp
 using date_regex = meta::regex<R"((\d{1,2})/(\d{1,2})/(\d{2,4}))">;